Background pattern

 • Liver disease

-• You are an elderly person and your dose needs to be increased
+• You are elderly and your dose needs to be increased

 Use in children and adolescents

 Zabart has not been studied in children under 6 years of age.
-Zabart should only be used to treat high blood pressure in children and adolescents aged 6 to 17 years.
+Zabart should only be used to treat high blood pressure in children and adolescents from 6 to 17 years of age.
 (See section 3).

 For more information, consult your doctor.

-Zabart may affect or be affected by other medications, such as:
+Zabart may affect or be affected by other medicines, such as:

-• ritonavir, indinavir, nelfinavir (also known as protease inhibitors used to treat HIV/AIDS)
+• ritonavir, indinavir, nelfinavir (also called protease inhibitors used to treat AIDS)

 • rifampicin, erythromycin, clarithromycin (antibiotics)